Get to know St. Matthew's University at an upcoming event!

 2. Create a glossary

 One way to make sure you understand the concepts you are learning is to create a glossary.
 This is a list of all the terms and concepts you need to know, with definitions and examples.
+It will help you memorize the material and ensure that you understand it.

 This is important as there are a lot of specific, anatomical terms, which can be easily confused.
 Having your own glossary will be a valuable resource to refer back to when you study for exams and can support you as you explore the best way to learn anatomy.